 In a call with South Korean President Moon Jae-In on 11 November 2020, US President-elect Joe Biden emphasised that South Korea represented the “lynchpin of the security and prosperity of the Indo-Pacific region”.
 It is too soon to comment on any possible variations that will appear in American policy towards Asia yet.
-But it seems likely that the “Indo-Pacific Strategy” — as detailed in the Department of Defence’s 2019 Indo-Pacific Strategy Report (IPSR) and State Department’s Free and Open Indo-Pacific (FOIP) document — enjoys bipartisan support and will thus remain the centerpiece of US engagement with the region.
+But it seems likely that the “Indo-Pacific Strategy” — as detailed in the Department of Defense’s 2019 Indo-Pacific Strategy Report (IPSR) and State Department’s Free and Open Indo-Pacific (FOIP) document — enjoys bipartisan support and will thus remain the centerpiece of US engagement with the region.
 This is also currently the consensus view among the Korean media and expert community.

 ...
 Seoul finds itself sandwiched between its US ally and its Chinese superpower neighbour.
 Throw in North Korea and Japan, and South Korea fits the moniker of being the proverbial “shrimp among whales”.